wesleyykim3/Finance-Tracker/README.md

 # Finance-Tracker

-The Purchase Tracker Web Application is a full-stack app that allows users to create, edit, view, and delete purchase records.
+The Finance Tracker Web Application is a full-stack app that allows users to create, edit, view, and delete purchase records.
 The app features a user-friendly interface for managing purchases and is built with React for the frontend and Flask for the backend.
 It includes a modal system for creating and editing purchases and a table for listing all purchases with options to edit and delete.

 ## Features